Symptoms & Causes of NAFLD & NASH in Children

 What are the symptoms of NAFLD in children?

-Usually, nonalcoholic fatty liver disease (NAFLD)—including nonalcoholic fatty liver (NAFL) and nonalcoholic steatohepatitis (NASH)—is a silent disease with few or no symptoms.
-Children may not have symptoms even if they develop cirrhosis due to NASH.
+Usually, nonalcoholic fatty liver disease, or NAFLD (also referred to as metabolic dysfunction-associated steatotic liver disease, or MASLD), is a silent disease with few or no symptoms.
+Children may not have symptoms even if they develop cirrhosis due to nonalcoholic steatohepatitis, or NASH (also referred to as metabolic dysfunction-associated steatohepatitis, or MASH).

 Once symptoms arise, however, a child may already have permanent liver damage.
 If children do have symptoms from NASH, they may feel tired, become tired easily, or have discomfort over the liver, in the upper right side of the abdomen.